The Book and the Sword (2008 TV series)

-The Book and the Sword is a 2008 Chinese television series adapted from Louis Cha's novel of the same title.
-The series was first broadcast on CETV-3 in China in 2009.
-It starred Qiao Zhenyu, Adam Cheng, Niki Chow, and Liu Dekai.
+The Book and the Sword is a 2008 Chinese television series adapted from Louis Cha's novel of the same title, starring Qiao Zhenyu, Adam Cheng, Niki Chow, and Liu Dekai.
+First broadcast on CETV-3 in China in 2009, the plot deviates significantly from the original source.

 Plot

-Although the flow of events is generally similar to that in the novel, Yu Wanting's role is greatly emphasised, with him being the primary antagonist instead of the Qianlong Emperor.
-"Yu Wanting" is actually the alter ego of the exiled prince Yintang, a younger half-brother of the Yongzheng Emperor.
-The power-hungry Yintang seeks vengeance and wants to usurp his nephew (the Qianlong Emperor)'s throne.
-Yintang knows the truth that the Qianlong Emperor is not the legitimate successor to the throne and he constantly threatens the emperor with the evidence he holds.
-Yintang rallies a group of martial artists in the jianghu and establishes the Red Flower Society.
-He instigates the society's members and some tribal peoples in northwestern China to rebel against the Qing government.
+The series generally follows the novels in terms of the flow of events.
+However, unlike in the novel and earlier adaptations, Yu Wanting is the primary antagonist in the series instead of the Qianlong Emperor.

+In this series, "Yu Wanting" is the alter ego of the exiled prince Yintang, a half-brother of the Yongzheng Emperor.
+The power-hungry Yintang seeks vengeance and wants to usurp the throne from the Qianlong Emperor.
+Yintang knows the truth that the Qianlong Emperor is not a biological son of the Yongzheng Emperor, and constantly threatens the Qianlong Emperor with the evidence he holds.
+He secretly forms the Red Flower Society and instigates the society and some tribes in Xinjiang to oppose the Qianlong Emperor.

 Yintang fakes his death at one point and allows his godson, Chen Jialuo, to succeed him as leader of the Red Flower Society.
-However, within the society, the Chang brothers, Wei Chunhua and Shi Shuangying are the only ones who know that "Yu Wanting" is still alive, and they serve as his spies by watching over Chen and the others.
+However, within the society, the Chang brothers, Wei Chunhua and Shi Shuangying are the only ones who know that "Yu Wanting" is still alive, and they serve as his spies by watching over Chen Jialuo and the others.

 The series also feature a different ending from the novel, with many of the society's members meeting their ends at the hands of Yintang.
 The surviving ones, under Chen Jialuo's leadership, confront Yintang to put an end to his ruthless ambitions.